-During the potty training process, about 20% of children go through a phase of refusing to poop in the potty.
+During the potty training process, about 20% of children go through a phase of refusing to use the potty at all, or refusing to poop in the potty.
 For some the phase lasts a month or so.
 For others it can be a year.
 This is called “Toilet Refusal for Stool Only.”
-A typical scenario is that they ask for a diaper at nap time or bed time, go in their room and poop in the diaper, and then asked to be changed.
+One scenario is a child that asks for a diaper at nap time or bed time, go in their room and poop in the diaper, and then asked to be changed.
 Clearly, they have bowel control, and are making a very conscious choice about when and where to poop.
 It’s just not the choice you wish they were making.

 An important note here: I’m not talking about “stool holding” here.
 That’s a child who refuses to poop at all, anytime, anywhere.
 That’s a different issue and it’s a medical issue that can cause constipation and bowel impaction and requires different treatment (see here).